“…the better insulated a property is, the less money will be spent on heating it.”

 There are primarily two wall types in the domestic residential sector, solid walls and cavity walls and both can be insulated to improve the energy efficiency of a property.
 There are also non-traditional or hard-to-treat types which can also usually be insulated but may require more specialised preliminary works.

 Solid walls may sound like they should be better at keeping in heat but unfortunately the opposite is true.
-Un-insulated solid walls can lose heat twice as fast as un-insulated cavity walls, but insulating them externally could save over £490 each year* and insulating them internally could save over £460 each year* (Source: Energy Savings Trust).
+Un-insulated solid walls can lose heat twice as fast as un-insulated cavity walls, but insulating them externally could save up to £425 each year* (Source: Energy Savings Trust).

 Put simply, the better insulated a property is, the less money will be spent on heating it.